fggreeff/google-assistant/README.md

 # Deployment

-Go to the functions directory `cd functions` and run `npm install` in your functions directory before deploying.
+Navigate to the functions directory `cd functions` and run `npm install` in your functions directory before deploying.

 Deploying functions
 `firebase deploy --only functions`